Surgical Oncologist Jobs in USA with Visa Sponsorship

 Plan around residency status

-J-1 physicians often face two-year home residency requirements.
+J-1 visa physicians often face two-year home residency requirements.
 Confirm your waiver eligibility before accepting positions, as this affects both timing and visa pathway options significantly.

 Do surgical oncologists qualify for H-1B visas?